-Key Issues Raised Lend Lease Response City of Sydney Response 28 Previous (February 2011) Recommendation 45 - Tree protection measures are required for the Hickson Rd Fig trees.
+Key Issues Raised Lend Lease Response City of Sydney Response The use of advanced tree stock in all public domain areas is recommended.
+New tree planting would include but not be limited to the following: Excavation of subgrade for continuous tree trenches Installation of subsoil drainage, imported soil mixes and structural soil Supplied trees grown to NATSPEC Guidelines for Specifying Trees to ensure quality trees and more successful establishment At the time of planting, the container size is to be a minimum of 400 litres with a minimum height of four (4) metres and calliper of 100mm Establishment and maintenance of trees for 2 years from completion of planting 28 Previous (February 2011) Recommendation 45 - Tree protection measures are required for the Hickson Rd Fig trees.
 This information should be provided within a Tree Management Plan and must be prepared by qualified Arborist with a minimum Australian Qualification Framework (AQF) of Level 5 in Arboriculture and be in accordance with AS 4970 (Protection of trees on Development Sites) and AS 4373 (Pruning of amenity trees).
 The Plan should be required as part of the Preferred Project Report process to allow sufficient assessment, or less favourably as a condition of consent.
 City of Sydney comment on Mod 1 application: Satisfied by Condition D9 Applied to C4 however please see the City's submission to the Basement Carpark and Bulk Excavation Mod 3 dated 19 December 2011 for further information in relation to the Hickson Road street trees.
 The City suggests that the above conditions be equally applied to the applications for C3, C4 and C5 in order that all environmental impacts are comprehensively addressed.
-It is not considered necessary to impose additional conditions relating to the Hickson Road Street trees on the Commercial Building C5 Project Application.
+It is not considered necessary to impose additional conditions relating to the Hickson Road Street trees on the Commercial Building C3 Project Application.
 Lend Lease has committed as part of the Bulk Excavation and Basement Car Parking Project Application to the preparation of a Tree Management Plan prior to commencement of the basement works (MP10_0023).
 The Tree Management Plan is required to outline the proposed range of tree protection measures to minimise any impacts on the trees proposed to be retained and will be prepared to the satisfaction of the Department of Planning.
-Lend Lease has committed to engage an appropriately qualified arborist to identify any required tree protection measures required for the proposed scope of works and monitor the site establishment works under the Bulk Excavation and Basement Car Park Project Application.
-As work progresses adjacent to the trees an Arborist Monitoring Programme will be implemented to monitor the health and stability of the trees.
-The City's concern regarding the eventual decline of the existing Hickson Road row of Fig trees is best considered with the PPR for MP10_0023 (MOD 3).
-Transport 1 The project seeks approval for pedestrian access and circulation arrangements but the details are not available to ascertain precisely what the proposal includes.
-Proponent needs to provide more details within the proposal.
-Information regarding pedestrian and cycle linkages and arrangements, including proposed bicycle parking, has been provided in sections 5.1 and 5.2 of the TMAP respectively.
-This includes key pedestrian and cycle routes, expected
+Lend Lease has committed to engage an appropriately qualified arborist to The City's concern regarding the eventual decline of the existing Hickson Road row of Fig trees is best considered with the PPR for MP10_0023 (MOD 3).